 Getting your story out there is all about making a connection with people and getting them to feel emotionally invested in your message.
 They need to sit up and take notice – and to do this they’ll want to know what’s in it for them or the people they love.

 Talk about real people.
 A pitch to the media that comes with a human face will always be more interesting to a journalist than a dry press release filled with figures.

 The way you get people to care is to make the issue real for them.
-If you are releasing research, calling for funding or announcing the opening of a new facility, it’s not the statistics or the dollars or the bricks-and-mortar that readers and viewers will respond to, it’s the people this affects.
-So, couch your message in real stories – case studies of who is being affected.
+If you’re releasing research, calling for funding or announcing the opening of a new facility, it’s not the statistics or the dollars or the bricks-and-mortar that readers and viewers will respond to, it’s the people this affects.
+So, base your message in real stories of who is being affected.

 How do I offer a new story each time I speak to a journalist, you may ask?
-Creating a media calendar is a valuable tool that will help you do this.
+Creating a media calendar is a valuable tool that can help you map this out.

-You will want to space out your stories in terms of both time and media outlets, and remember that some stories are best pitched before they occur and some afterwards.
-Include the ‘national/international day/week’ that promotes your work (e.g. Mental Health Week) and bounce your story off this moment.
+You’ll want to space out your stories in terms of both time and media outlets and remember that some stories are best pitched before they happen and some afterwards.
+You could leverage the ‘national/international day/week’ that promotes your work (e.g., Mental Health Week) and time your story around this moment.
 Don’t time your stories to conflict with other major events or they will probably get drowned out.

 Your calendar might look like this:

-When you’re feeling nervous about ‘pitching’ into the media, think to yourself: what’s at risk if I don’t?
+When you’re feeling nervous about ‘pitching’ to the media, think to yourself: what’s at risk if I don’t?

 Getting your voice in the media regularly is important.
 If you can establish a good relationship with them, it can:

 - lead to additional funding or other support coming your way